Spain's national day salutes Columbus with little opposition

 Protests staged to coincide with Spain's national day mostly were driven by other grievances.

-The king, for instance, received jeers and whistles from people who want to abolish the Spanish monarchy, for example.
+The king, for instance, received jeers and whistles from people who want to abolish the Spanish monarchy.
 Regional officials fighting for the independence of Spain's Catalonia region went to work as normal as a way of thumbing their noses at the country’s central authorities.

 Even the anti-establishment, left-wing Unidas Podemos (United We Can) party supported the formal ceremonies in Madrid even though fighting inequality is one of its banner issues.
 The left-wing party, which is part of Spain’s coalition government, sent its three government ministers to attend the parade.